dan-suen/expo-chess-test/README.md

 - Choose your own background

 #### Known Bugs:
-- Dropping Internet connection or resuming the application after some time may cause inconsistent game state
-- Promotions may not work as expected (only knights avaliable)
-- Delayed POST responses (due to server being inactive) occurs on first couple of turns after inactivity.
-Opposing pieces can be moved at this time

 #### Upcoming Features:
-- Win messages for the player
 - Local offline 2 player mode
 - Difficulty levels